Sorry, we have no availability on our site for this listing in the coming period.

-During this tour, your 7 nights will be spent at 2 and 3-star accommodation based on double occupancy.
-However, a single room during tour is available at additional costs.
+During this tour, your seven nights will be spent at two and three-star accommodations based on double occupancy.
+However, a single room during the tour is available at additional costs.

 Today is your first full day of riding.
 You will quickly appreciate the changes in scenery as soon as you leave Cusco and find the reason why the Sacred Valley is on everyone’s list to experience.
 The curvy roads will take you towards Písac pass through many small villages and even an animal refuge.
 Once you arrive in Písac, you will discuss options over some delicious traditional empanadas of which Písac is famous for, in addition to the Inca ruins and the expansive artisanal market here.